Image support matrix

 Notes:

-- The Standard images include
+- Standard images include

 Building core and standard generic images

-git checkout https://github.com/kairos-io/kairos.git
+git clone https://github.com/kairos-io/kairos.git

 cd kairos